-Loss of access to specialist resources (predominantly in the STEM and health sciences areas)
+• Loss of access to specialist resources (predominantly in the STEM and health sciences areas)

 The University seeks to mitigate the risk of loss of access to specialist resources through a range of measures including the purchase of high quality equipment (with duplication of vital resources), employment of skilled technicians, maintenance contracts, interim replacement arrangements, the establishment of networks of collaborators, and training of staff and students in appropriate use of equipment.
-In the event of loss of access to specialist resources and the lack of interim replacement arrangements, the University will draw on collaborative networks to secure temporary access to specialist resources until access is restored internally, or in the case of partner institutions will work with them to ensure appropriate temporary arrangements are in place.
+In the event of loss of access to specialist resources and the lack of interim replacement arrangements, the University will draw on collaborative networks to secure temporary access to specialist resources is restored internally, or in the case of partner institutions will work with them to ensure appropriate temporary arrangements are in place.
+The risk of loss of access has been reduced following the investment in campus developments as outlined above.